UoB-HPC/intro-hpc-stencil/README.md

 successful build.

 A job script for BlueCrystal Phase 4 is also provided in `stencil.job`.
-This will request time on 1 node of the `teaching` queue and execute the `stencil` binary on one of the input problems.
+This will request time on 1 node of the `veryshort` queue and execute the `stencil` binary on one of the input problems.
 Submit this to the queue with the following command: